 The Clean Water Act requires states to regularly assess readily available water quality data and update the status of state waters.
 The U.S. Environmental Protection Agency (EPA) approved Washington's most recent water quality assessment in 2016.

 In 2018, we also gathered available data from the public.
 We're in the process of evaluating the data and writing up our assessment results.
-Once we complete the draft assessment we will hold a public comment period.
-Finally, we will respond to any comments and then send the final assessment to EPA for approval.
+When we're done, we will hold a public comment period to finalize the assessment for the EPA's approval.